Diagonal stance (Sasun Sogi) technical reference cover image

 Diagonal Stance is called Sasun Sogi.

-The heel of the front foot is aligned on a straight horizontal line with the toes of the rear foot.
+The heel of the front foot is placed on the same line with the toes of the rear foot.

 The weight distribution is 50% on the front leg and 50% on the rear leg.